ankit7540/H2-PolarizabilityDerivatives/python-module/README.md

 Requirements
 ----------------
 Python 2.7 or Python 3.x with `numpy` and `scipy` modules.
-For plot of fit, residual and the Taylor series expansions `matplotlib` module is required.
+For generating the plot of fit, residual and the Taylor series expansions `matplotlib` module is required.

 Usage
 ----------------